Snigg-Phil/SNIGGSMARTTEST/docs/ocpp-configuration.md

 Some wallboxes with OCPP can send **Giro-E** data from the EC card terminal to the backend.
 The Snigg Charging Manager forwards this data transparently to the backend.

-The gateway is **not** required to operate a Snigg Snigg Smart Charger, as the Snigg Snigg Smart Charger allows simultaneous operation of OCPP to the backend for authorisation and billing, as well as Modbus for load management.
-To do this, configure the OCPP client under "Snigg Power Brain Configuration" and also activate Modbus.
-Then enter a Snigg Snigg Smart Charger under "Start" and enter the address or COM port data and Modbus ID.
+The gateway is **not** required to operate a Snigg Smart Charger, as the Snigg Smart Charger allows simultaneous operation of OCPP to the backend for authorisation and billing, as well as Modbus for load management.
+To do this, configure the OCPP client under "Snigg Smart Controller Configuration" and also activate Modbus.
+Then enter a Snigg Smart Charger under "Start" and enter the address or COM port data and Modbus ID.

 If you want to set up the gateway, you must configure the following parameters.
 To do this, click on "Settings" of the corresponding EVSE and enter the following: